Persona 3: The Answer

-Metis explains that the purpose of the seal created by the protagonist was not to seal away Nyx herself (who is not inherently evil) but to prevent humanity's despair from calling out to Nyx and bringing about the Fall once more.
-The subconscious will of humankind to despair and wish for death constantly rebirths a monster called Erebus that summons Nyx to destroy the world; Metis implies that Erebus's contact with Nyx is what caused the Fall (that was prevented by SEES).
-SEES realizes that the wishes that created Erebus also came from them, and so they fight it and can defeat it.
-Mitsuru points out that Erebus will return, as humans will never stop wishing for death.
-After breaking the time skip and exiting through the front door of the dorm with the Final Key, Metis, Aigis, and the rest of SEES are summoned to the Velvet Room, much to Igor's surprise.
-It is here they learn of Metis's true origins: that she is a manifestation of a part of Aigis's personality.
-Distraught over the protagonist's death, she no longer wanted to live like a human and wished to return to being a machine.
-However, after being set free from the Abyss of Time, Aigis changes her mind, deciding to continue to attend school, something she had chosen not to do earlier.
-Furthermore, the members of SEES decide to make the best out of their lives in order to honor and respect the protagonist's burden.
+Metis explains that the purpose of the seal was not to seal away Nyx herself, but to prevent humanity's despair from calling out to her and bringing about the Fall once more.
+Their unconscious will to despair and wish for death constantly rebirths the monster Erebus, which summons Nyx to destroy the world; Metis implies that its contact with Nyx caused the Fall.
+SEES realizes that the wishes that created Erebus also came from them, and so they fight and defeat it.
+Mitsuru realizes that Erebus will return, as humans will never stop wishing for death.
+After breaking the time skip and exiting through the dormitory using the Final Key, Metis, Aigis, and the rest of SEES learn that Metis is a manifestation of Aigis' rejected human emotions.
+Aigis merges with Metis and embraces her humanity, while the members of SEES decide to make the best out of their lives to honor and respect Makoto's burden.